Posted on

 1. Coil stoves

-Induction is technically an electric stove but uses magnetism to heat your cookware instead of thermal conduction.
 Simply put: Coil and glass tops get hot to the touch; cookware you place on them also heats up.
-Induction stoves heat the magnetic pans themselves (magnetic induction) while the smooth top remains cool.
+Induction stoves heat the magnetic pans themselves (magnetic induction) while the cooktop’s surface remains cool to the touch.

 Aside from magnetic bottoms for induction, all cookware should meet the following criteria to perform well on electric stovetops: